kingsley9/kingsley9/README.md

 ==============================
 Software Engineer
 -----------------
-*   I’m interested in ...
+*   I’m interested in all things software design and development
-*   I’m currently learning ...
+*   I’m currently learning React native and Node.js
 *   🌍  I'm based in Toronto
 *   ✉️  You can contact me at [kingsleyokon09@gmail.com](mailto:kingsleyokon09@gmail.com)